AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-18-trie-data-structure-implementation-in-python.md

     return words
 ```

+{% aside %}
-> **Note**: Here, I'm returning a list of strings.
+  **Note**: Here, I'm returning a list of strings.
 In reality, it's probably better to return a list of `TrieNode`s, but it's much easier to test our code if we return strings.
+{% endaside %}

 That's all we need!
 Feel free to run through this algorithm by hand to better understand how it works.